nerdcringe/SpinUp/README.md

 ### How to use
-Moving to a point first involves a command to set the target position.
+Moving to a point first involves a command to set the target (x, y) position.
 Afterwards, you may move to or turn to that target point.
+To move to a target point, the right and left base motors move forward at different speeds.
 Sometimes you need to lower the forward speed or raise the turning speed if the robot orbits around the target without stopping.

 ```
 setTarget(10, 10); // Set the target position to x = 10 inches, y = 10 inches